adiwg/mdEditor-doc/record/edit/record-constraints.md

 ---

-Puts information about how the record can and cannot be used into the metadata.
+Puts information into the metadata about how the project or product can and cannot be used.

 ## **Use limitations**